wihobbs/flux-rfc/spec_44.rst

 opens a streaming RPC request to the JoE, receives events from the JoE, stores jobspec, event logs, and resource sets by jobid for all active jobs, and allows for clients to asynchronously perform operations (such as send emails) based on these events.

-FLAN implements an event dispatcher to handle batches of events based on a timer, allowing for a massive number of events to be handled semi-synchronously without blocking the receipt of more RPC responses.
-Since FLAN is run as a separate python script alongside a Flux instance, it can never block the job-manager or other critical Flux services and need not be run under the system ``flux python``, allowing for clients to take advantage of the latest Python features.
+FLAN implements an event dispatcher to handle batches of events based on a timer, allowing for a massive number of events to be handled semi-synchronously with rate limiting for massive job throughput.
+Since FLAN is run as a separate process alongside a Flux instance, it can never block the job-manager or other critical Flux services.
 FLAN must be run under the instance owner credentials but needn't be run on the same node as the rank 0 Flux broker.

 Initial Request
 ===============